muckelba/poracleWiki/contributing.md

 Linting rules will be checked automatically by travis; however, should you wish to save some time, you can run the check locally by running:
 `npm run lint` (please note,  Windows users may have to run `node_modules\.bin\eslint app\src` manually)

+The `develop` branch is used for all changes, which are folded into `master` when we reach an island of stability (usually every couple of months).
+In truth though, most active users will drink from the firehose and live on develop as we don't let bugs last for very long!

 ### Submitting a helpful pull request

 * **Description** - Describe in detail the changes you made.
 If you add or remove specific libraries, frameworks, etc, please list the specific frameworks.
 Any movements between files.